onigirazu-cfg/onigirazu/SECURITY_FIXES_2025-01-28.md

 ## 🔒 Overview

-This document summarizes the security and code quality improvements made to address issues identified by static analysis tools (staticcheck, go vet, gosec).
+This document summarizes the security and code quality improvements made to address issues identified by static analysis tools (staticcheck, go vet, gosec, CodeQL).

 ---